pop-os/shell/TESTING.md

 ### Displays

-- [ ] Windows move across displays in adjustment mode with directions keys
+- [ ] Windows move across displays in adjustment mode with direction keys
 - [ ] Windows move across displays with the mouse
 - [ ] Changing the primary display moves the top bar.
 Window heights adjust on all monitors for the new position.
 - [ ] Unplug a display - windows from the display retile on a new workspace on the remaining display